intelligence38000/android-docs/src/pages/maps/examples/show-a-users-location.md

 title: Show a user's location
 description: Use the LocationComponent to show the user's current location on the map.
 thumbnail: thumbnailLocationComponent
-topic: Getting started
+topic: Device location
 prependJs:
   - "import { VideoWithDeviceFrame } from '../../../components/video-with-device-frame'"
   - "import videoShowAUsersLocation from '../../../video/example-showauserslocation.mp4'"
+  - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block'"
-  - "import { rawJavaCode } from '../../../example-code/LocationComponentActivity.js'"
+  - "import { rawJavaCode, rawKotlinCode } from '../../../example-code/LocationComponentActivity.js'"
 ---

 {{